pts/pymediafileinfo/README.txt

 read the input in a streaming way (without seeking), and it stops reading after the media parameters have been found.

-Supported video formats for dimension and codec detection include mp4, mkv, webm, flv, avi, asf, wmv, wma.

-Supported image formats for dimension detection include JPEG, PNG, GIF, BMP.
+mediafileinfo.py can detect >130 file formats, among those it can display dimensions and codec from media formats webm, flv, avi, asf, wmv, wma etc., and it can display dimensions of image formats JPEG, PNG, GIF, BMP, PNM.

 Status: production ready for images, beta software for video.
 Please report bugs on https://github.com/pts/pymediafileinfo/issues , your feedback is